The-Balance-FFXIV/balance-static/content/jobs/melee/monk/basic-guide.md

 ![](https://i.imgur.com/DBLRYTX.png "Combat Dummy - Positional Indicator")

 The arrow on the top indicates the target's front.
-The the 2 arrows either side are another indication of where a target is facing, as well as defining the left and right of a boss.
+The the two arrows either side are another indication of where a target is facing, as well as defining the left and right of a boss.
 The entire section at the back where the double line ends counts as the "rear", whereas the double lines either side count as the "flank".
 As such, you are able to stand at the intercardinal of a hitbox and take just a step to the left/right to adjust for your positionals, as opposed to having to run all the way from directly rear to directly left, for example.

 In some instances you will encounter a hitbox that is a completely closed circle.
 These enemies are omnipositional, meaning you will always get the positional bonus regardless of where you are.